openapi-generators/openapi-python-client/CONTRIBUTING.md

 If you think that some of the added code is not testable (or testing it would add little value), mention that in your PR and we can discuss it.

-1. If you're adding support for a new OpenAPI feature or covering a new edge case, add an [end-to-end test](#end-to-end-tests)
+1. If you're adding support for a new OpenAPI feature or covering a new edge case, add [functional tests](#functional-tests), and optionally an [end-to-end snapshot test](#end-to-end-snapshot-tests).
-2. If you're modifying the way an existing feature works, make sure an existing test generates the _old_ code in `end_to_end_tests/golden-record`.
-You'll use this to check for the new code once your changes are complete.
+2. If you're modifying the way an existing feature works, make sure functional tests cover this case.
+Existing end-to-end snapshot tests might also be affected if you have changed what generated model/endpoint code looks like.
-3. If you're improving an error or adding a new error, add a [unit test](#unit-tests)
+3. If you're improving error handling or adding a new error, add [functional tests](#functional-tests).
+4. For tests of low-level pieces of code that are fairly self-contained, and not tightly coupled to other internal implementation details, you can use regular [unit tests](#unit-tests).

 #### End-to-end snapshot tests

 This project aims to have all "happy paths" (types of code which _can_ be generated) covered by end-to-end tests.
-There are two types of these: snapshot tests, and unit tests of generated code.
+There are two types of these: snapshot tests, and functional tests.

 Snapshot tests verify that the generated code is identical to a previously-committed set of snapshots (called a "golden record" here).
 They are basically regression tests to catch any unintended changes in the generator output.